 (3)

-Therefore the orbit is a path around the donut that, while going around, moves on a circle around the center of the disk – the cross-section of the donut.
+Now, since we deduce that Therefore the orbit is a path around the donut that, while going around, moves on a circle around the center of the disk – the cross-section of the donut.
 While going once around the donut, it makes two full circles in the disk – a closed spiral.

 The centers of the disks form a separate orbit.
 It is the orbit of both right and left action.
 The centers of the disks correspond to